marcusoftnet/marcusoftnet.github.io/_posts/2014-12-23-alex-ferguson-never-touched-the-ball.md

 ---
 layout: post
-title: Ferguson never touched the ball
+title: "Ferguson never touched the ball"
-author: Marcus Hammarberg
+author: "Marcus Hammarberg"
-date: 2014-12-23T07:57:20.000Z
+date: 2014-12-23 07:57:20
 tags:
  - Agile
  - Leadership
  - Lean
  - Tools
 ---

 I'm a coach for teams and organizations.
 At many of my clients I don't do anything...
 Or I'm not typing code maybe is a way of formulating it since I'm very much involved in what goes on (and I also want other companies to hire me).